LuisGC/blog/content/blog/2019/08/tolkien-2019.md

 **Pauline Diana Baynes - An artists inspiration**, by **Jay Johnstone** ([@jaystolkien](https://twitter.com/jaystolkien))

+After having met Jay in the Dealer's room and having enjoyed his own amazing pieces of art, I was curious about this talk.
+I expected him to explain not only his admiration for the artist but also his opinion as a passionate collector.
+I received what I expected, by far.

+Pauline was a prolific and very special artist.
+She illustrated or contributed to more than 200 books, gaining international fame as the first illustrator and cover artist of some Tolkien _minor_ works (Farmer Giles of Ham, The Adventures of Tom Bombadil, Smith of Wootton Major, ...) and [Chronicles of Narnia](https://en.wikipedia.org/wiki/Chronicles_of_Narnia) by [C.S.
+Lewis](https://en.wikipedia.org/wiki/C._S._Lewis).
+Jay showed us some less known drawings and we were amazed both with the artwork and Jay's explanations during the entire hour.
+I entered the room knowing Pauline Baynes only a little and left as a new declared fan.

 **Artists in Middle- earth: illustrating The Lord of the Rings**, by **Marie Bretagnolle** ([@MarieBreta](https://twitter.com/MarieBreta))

 **The source texts for Tove Jansson's illustrations for The Hobbit**, by **Sonja Virta** ([@SonjaVirta](https://twitter.com/SonjaVirta))